PIANO DI LAVORO ELETTRICO CEI 11-27

 Basic prescriptions

-The identification of underground LV or MV cables, especially in the presence of other similar cables in the same excavation and path, is an operation that requires particular attention.
-In these cases, after having de-energized and secured the cable at the ends, in the points where its identification is certain, e.g. in the cabin, you can proceed as follows depending on the system:
+• Identifying underground low-voltage or medium-voltage cables, especially when there are other similar cables in the same excavation and route, requires particular attention.
+In these cases, after de-energizing and securing the cable at its ends, at points where its identification is certain, such as in the substation, you can proceed as follows, depending on the system:

-- on LV lines, by checking for the absence of voltage with specific instruments and equipment (e.g. with the use of insulation piercing terminals) or by cutting at the point where you want to intervene on it;
+- on low voltage lines, by checking for the absence of voltage using specific instruments and equipment (e.g. using insulation piercing terminals) or by cutting the point where you want to work on it;

 - on MT lines, through cutting, which must be carried out with cable-cutting shears with insulation suitable for the operating voltage of the cable, built according to the relevant product standards (e.g., for voltages up to 30 kV, according to the CEI EN 50340 standard).

-In any case, cutting is also valid as a check for the absence of voltage on the system.
+In any case, the cutting also serves as a check for the absence of voltage on the system.

-The approval to start the work must be given to the workers exclusively by the PL who is responsible for safety in the execution of the work, after having implemented the measures of his competence described above.
-Each person employed in the activity must be PES or PAV or must be under the supervision of a PES.
+Approval to begin work must be given to workers exclusively by the PL, who is responsible for ensuring safety during the execution of the work, after implementing the measures described above.
+Each person involved in the activity must be a PES or PAV (Professional Safety Officer) or must be under the supervision of a PES (Professional Safety Officer).

 B7.
 Working under low voltage (categories 0 and I)